kasidit/MPI-tutorial-on-ubuntu-20.04/README.md

 Defaults	mail_badpass
 Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin"

-# Host alias specification

-# User alias specification

-# Cmnd alias specification

-# User privilege specification
-root	ALL=(ALL:ALL) ALL
+\# User privilege specification root	ALL=(ALL:ALL) ALL

-# Members of the admin group may gain root privileges
+\# Members of the admin group may gain root privileges
 %admin ALL=(ALL) ALL

-# Allow members of group sudo to execute any command
+\# Allow members of group sudo to execute any command
 %sudo	ALL=(ALL:ALL) ALL
 kasidit	ALL=(ALL) NOPASSWD:ALL
 mpiu0	ALL=(ALL) NOPASSWD:ALL

-# See sudoers(5) for more information on "#include" directives:

-#includedir /etc/sudoers.d
+\#includedir /etc/sudoers.d
 vm0x$
 </pre>
 <p><p>